jd1378/vue-sticky-element/README.md

 because normally when you put your fingers on screen, it wobbles up and down, causing scroll to move up and down multiple times in a row. you can adjust how much user has to scroll back (along the `visibleOnDirection`) for the element to show.

+#### `skipChecks` - default: false

+When true, stops checking for scroll positions (essentially, does not do anything). this can help when you need to freeze and scroll the navbar.

 ### events

 #### `stuck`